How herpes viruses can affect your mouth (with helpful pictures)

 Regardless of the specific type, all herpes viruses go through two distinct phases.

-The first phase is known as primo-infection, which usually occurs during childhood when you first come into contact with the virus.
+The first phase is known as primary infection, which usually occurs during childhood when you first come into contact with the virus.

-The second phase is called recurrence or reactivation.
-It typically happens in adulthood and can cause sores and ulcerations in and around the mouth.
+The second phase is called the recurrent or secondary phase.
+This typically happens in adulthood when the virus wakes up again, causing sores and ulcers in and around the mouth.

 How do herpes viruses affect the mouth?

-Herpes viruses affect the mouth by damaging the cells in the inner lining (mucosa), leading to blister-like lesions.
-These blisters eventually break, leaving behind painful ulcers or sores.
+Herpes viruses affect the mouth by damaging the cells in the lining (the pink tissue called the mucosa), leading to multiple blister-like lesions.
+These blisters eventually break open, leaving behind painful ulcers or sores.

-As previously mentioned, HSV1 is the most involved in oral herpes.
-It often first appears during childhood, usually between the ages of 3 and 5.
+HSV-1 is by far the type most commonly involved in oral infections.
+Most people catch it in childhood, usually between the ages of 3 and 5.

 Primary herpes simplex infection: Sores on the cheek mucosa

-After the primary infection subsides, the virus becomes dormant and resides within the nerves.
-Later in life, under certain circumstances, the herpes virus can become active again.
-The recurrent herpetic infection often appears as "herpes labialis," commonly known as a cold sore.
-It mainly shows up on the lower lip and can cause a burning feeling, itching, redness, and pain.
+After the primary infection, the virus becomes dormant and hides in the nerves.
+Later in adulthood, it can reactivate.
+The recurrent infection often appears as herpes labialis, which most often affects the lower lip.
+The sores can cause a burning sensation, itching, redness, and pain.

 Recurrent herpes simplex infection: Herpes labialis